1Now Moab rebelled against Israel after the death of Ahab.

 5He built altars for all the army of heaven in the two courts of the house of Yahweh.

-6He made his son to pass through the fire, and practiced sorcery and used enchantments, and dealt with those who had familiar spirits, and with wizards.
+6He made his son to pass through the fire, and practiced sorcery and used enchantments, and dealt with those who inquired of spirits or had familiar spirits.
 He did much evil in the eyes of Yahweh, making him angry.

 8nor will I cause the feet of Israel to wander anymore out of the land that I gave their fathers, if only they will be careful to do according to all that I have commanded them and according to all the law that my servant Moses commanded them.”

 9But they did not listen; and Manasseh seduced them to do what is evil more than the nations did whom Yahweh destroyed before the children of Israel.

 10Yahweh spoke by his servants the prophets, saying,

 11“Because Manasseh king of Judah has done these abominations and has done wickedly above all that the Amorites did who were before him, and has made Judah also to sin with his idols,